Avaray/steam-status-signature-generator/README.md

 You can check configuration flow [here](FLOW.md) to see how the script searches for configuration.

+### Loading ID's from file

+If you want to load ID's from [JSON](https://www.w3schools.com/js/js_json_arrays.asp) file, that file should contain one valid array of ID's.
+In text file you can separate ID's by anything you want (new line, space, symbol, letter).

 ## Notes

 Keep in mind that there is limit of `100,000` requests per day for Steam API.
 If you are planning to use this script for a large number of users, you should calculae how often you can run this script.
 Maximum number of users to check in one request is `100`.
 So if you have `1000` users, you will need to make `10` requests in one run.
 So, in this example you can perform entire operation every `≈ 8.64 seconds` to not exceed the limit.